-- Memory barrier - Guarantees that all load/stores before this line of code are completed before any load/stores after this line of code are started - Comes in software (compiler orders things) and hardware (processor orders things) forms - Both are necessary for correct execution! - C wrappers for atomics allow you to specify a memory barrier - Atomic Load/Store C-wrappers - Guarantee sequential consistency (will happen in order) - Remember: - Normally, accesses could be reordered by compiler or processor!
+- Memory barrier - Guarantees that all load/stores before this line of code are completed before any load/stores after this line of code are started - Comes in software (compiler orders things) and hardware (processor orders things) forms - Both are necessary for correct execution! - C wrappers for atomics allow you to specify a memory barrier - Atomic Load/Store C-wrappers - Guarantee sequential consistency - Remember: memory could be reordered by compiler or processor!